 I would suggest total beginners will most likely be hiring skis and the local hire shops will supply the type of ski well suited to learning.
 These often fit the ethos of the local ski school.

 Beginner skis tend to be fairly short, quite flexible and have a sidecut/profile conducive to easy turns and control.
 A little rocker at the tip and tail may make turns easier, but camber underfoot will be essential for learning to ski properly and in control.
 Most beginners will start learning on a very forgiving piste ski.

 Once a good technique has been mastered then choosing the next ski will be led by personal preference.
-Hopefully your ski school will introduce you to some off piste experience along with solid piste technique, so that when you move on to the next level you are better placed to decide what kind of skiing you want to so and therefore which ski to choose.
+Hopefully your ski school will introduce you to some off-piste experience along with solid piste technique, so that when you move on to the next level you are better placed to decide what kind of skiing you want to do and therefore which ski to choose.